 An assessment of Opening Day conditions concluded that a 25,000 person, sold-out MLS soccer match would bring a parking demand of approximately 10,000 spaces.
-(Based on Sacramento Republic FC observations, the average vehicle occupancy for a MLS match would be 2.23 persons per vehicle.)

 The EIR shows that there are more than 12,000 planned, available parking spaces in the vicinity of the MLS stadium.
 Over 10,875 of these parking spaces are within a ¾ mile walk of the stadium location.